Office of Immigration Litigation

-The Office of Immigration Litigation (OIL) was established in 1983 and oversees civil immigration litigation, including affirmative and defensive cases.
-It is in charge of coordination national immigration matters before the Federal District Courts and Circuit Courts of Appeals.
+The Office of Immigration Litigation (OIL) was established in the US Department of Justice in 1983.
+It oversees civil immigration litigation, including affirmative and defensive cases.
+It is in charge of coordination national immigration matters before the Federal District Courts and the Circuit Courts of Appeals.

 The OIL also works closely with the U.S. Attorney’s Offices on immigration cases, and supports and counsels federal agencies dealing with immigrant admission, regulation, and removal.

-The Office is comprised of two main sections: the Appelate Section and the District Court Section.
+The Office is comprised of two main sections: the Appellate Section and the District Court Section.